MewtwoPro/libjpeg/libjpeg.md

 Pixels are stored by scanlines, with each scanline running from left to right.
-The component values for each pixel are adjacent in the row; for example, R,G,B,R,G,B,R,G,B,... for 24-bit RGB color.
-Each scanline is an array of data type JSAMPLE --- which is typically "unsigned char", unless you've changed jmorecfg.h.
-(You can also change the RGB pixel layout, say to B,G,R order, by modifying jmorecfg.h.
+The component values for each pixel are adjacent in the row; for example, `R,G,B,R,G,B,R,G,B,...` for 24-bit RGB color.
+Each scanline is an array of data type `JSAMPLE` --- which is typically `unsigned char`, unless you've changed `jmorecfg.h`.
+(You can also change the RGB pixel layout, say to B,G,R order, by modifying `jmorecfg.`h.
 But see the restrictions listed in that file before doing so.)

 A 2-D array of pixels is formed by making a list of pointers to the starts of scanlines; so the scanlines need not be physically adjacent in memory.
 Even if you process just one scanline at a time, you must make a one-element pointer array to conform to this structure.
-Pointers to JSAMPLE rows are of type JSAMPROW, and the pointer to the pointer array is of type JSAMPARRAY.
+Pointers to `JSAMPLE` rows are of type `JSAMPROW`, and the pointer to the pointer array is of type `JSAMPARRAY`.

 The library accepts or supplies one or more complete scanlines per call.
 It is not possible to process part of a row at a time.
 Scanlines are always